 A call to exit()or _Exit() will terminate a program normally.
 Abnormal program termination will occur when abort() is used to exit a program (unless the signal SIGABRT is caught and the signal handler does not return).
 Unlike a call to exit(), when either _Exit() or abort()are used to terminate a program, it is implementation defined as to whether open streams with unwritten buffered data are flushed, open streams are closed, or temporary files are removed.
 This can leave a system in an unexpected state.

 C provides the function atexit() that allows functions to be registered so that at normal program termination, the registered functions will be executed to perform desired functions.
-C99 requires the capability to register at least 32 functions.
+C requires the capability to register at least 32 functions.
 Implementations expecting more than 32 registered functions may yield unexpected results.

 6.37.2 Guidance to language users